 All unsuccessful applicants may request a debriefing within fifteen (15) calendar days of receiving notice from NYSED.
-Applicants may request a debriefing letter on the selection process regarding this RFP by submitting a written request to the Fiscal Contact person at:
+Applicants may request a debriefing letter on the selection process regarding this RFP by submitting a written request to RFPGC24-001@nysed.gov.